 Games are one of the oldest aspects of human social interaction and the playing of games – we're talking non-video games here – is something almost every human has in common.
 From checkers to Cards Against Humanity, games in some form have been popular in every era.

 "The popularity of games among people has not changed.
-What's changed is our need for something like games has grown," says Gordon Lugauer, owner of local chain Board Game Barrister as well as Oak & Shield.
+What's changed is our need for something like games has grown," says Gordon Lugauer, owner of local chain Board Game Barrister.

 Increased use of technology, he says, is the number one reason why so many people are keeping or bringing board and card games in their lives.
 "The need for building connections has become stronger because we are broken apart by technology," says Lugauer.
 "Games are great solutions for interconnectedness, something that all humans need."